 When it comes to this, I believe that less is more.
 I always recommend that couples limit themselves to two outfits, or even wear one outfit but bring a jacket or change of top to switch up the look easily.
 You won’t want to waste precious time during your session trying to find a restroom to change in.

 Any extra advice?

 Yes!
 If you are able to, I would suggest getting your hair and make up done professionally.
 You've spent good money on these photos, so don't cut corners when it comes to looking your best!
-Professionals know how to apply your makeup in a way that photographs well and lasts.
-If you have hired a hair and makeup artist for the big day, then why not schedule your trial appointment for the day of the engagement session?
+Professionals know how to apply your makeup in a way that photographs well and lasts all day.
+If you have hired a hair and makeup artist for your wedding day, then why not schedule your trial appointment for the day of the engagement session?
 Or go get a blow out for under $40!
 Treat yo'self girl!
 I promise you will love your photos even more.
-Don't forget to have your nails freshly painted.
-There's nothing worse than a gorgeous photo but you have chipped nail polish in it!
+Also, don't forget to have your nails freshly painted.
+You won't want chipped nails in your photos.

 All photos were captured by Malibu wedding photographer Lovisa Photo.
 To see more tips for brides like this one, check out 12 Things to Do After You Get Engaged, or this 6 Reasons to Do an Engagement Session.